kibook/s1kd-tools/tools/s1kd-instance/README.md

 used for the above CIR data modules can be dumped with the -D option.

 -r
-Search for ACT and PCT data modules recursively when a product is specified (-p) without specifying the PCT explicitly (-P).
+Search for referenced objects recursively.
+This applies for the ACT and PCT data modules when a product is specified (-p) without specifying the PCT explicitly (-P), or when searching for source objects (-@).

 -S
 Do not include